Phragmipedium 'Fritz Schomburg'

 Basal Offshoots Easy) - It's best to divide between spring and summer with plantlets that are at least a third of the size of the mother plant with several developed roots; have a look at the image below to see what a basal offshoot looks like.
 Take the plant out of its pot and place your fingers in between the two; soil may have to be removed to get a better grip.
 While placing your hand close to the nodal junction, gently push the pup downwards and keep supporting the mother plant - you should hear a snap.
 Cautiously separate both the mother plant and pup's roots systems, keeping great empathise in keeping the roots intact and undamaged.
-Place the new plantlet in Orchid bark mixed with some houseplant compost, much similar to the original soil, and maintain the same care routines.
+Place the new plantlet in Orchid Bark, much similar to the original soil, and maintain the same care routines.
 Be sure not to use a pot that is too big; a ratio of roots-soil that much leans towards the latter will cause root rot.

 Flowers can last up to three or four months and can bloom at any time, most commonly during the months of spring and summer.
 Its flowers will develop along a long shaft, housing between one to three flowers.
 The best way to tempt this Orchid into flowering is by reducing the temperature and water in the autumnal months; have a read of 'Dormancy Period & Annual Flowers' above for more information.